lukasroegner/homebridge-framework/README.md

         return 'FrameworkSamplePlatform';
     }

     // Overwrite the initialize method.
-You can either return void, or Promise<void> if you have asyncronous calls here.
+You can either return void, or Promise<void> if you have asynchronous calls here.
     // "Declare" all your accessories, services and characteristics in this method.
     // After the execution of this method, the framework will automatically remove all accessories/services/characteristics that
     // have been cached by homebridge but not "declared" while initialization.